matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 "membership" of a call.
 Once the device is no longer in the call, it sends a new state event to update the call state and say that it is no longer a member.

 This works well when the client is running and can send the state events as needed.
-However, if the client is not running and able to communicate with the homeserver (e.g. the user closes the app or loses connection) the call state is not updated to say that the participant has left.
+However, if the client is not able to communicate with the homeserver (e.g. the user closes the app or loses connection) the call state is not updated to say that the participant has left.

 The motivation for this MSC is to allow updating call member state events after the user disconnected by allowing to schedule/delay/timeout/expire events in a generic way.